canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ks delete cdk -c kubeflow-test
 ```

 Congratulations!
-You're ready to rock'n roll using KubeFlow on CDK!
+You're ready to rock'n roll using Kubeflow on CDK!

 ## Next Steps
 Duration: 2:00

-The goal of this tutorial was to get you up and running quickly using KubeFlow.
+The goal of this tutorial was to get you up and running quickly using Kubeflow.
 As we verified the installation, we submitted a sample job, called `tf-cnn`, which executes High Performance Benchmarks, an implementation of several convolutional neural network models.
 In order to create your own job executing your own code, you need to manually create a `tf-job` resource and fill the parameters accordingly, including linking to the right docker image.

 ### Enabling GPU support
 As we noted in the introduction to this tutorial, Kubeflow is leveraging the GPU resources on a Kubernetes worker via a different mechanism.
 Stay tuned while we prepare a follow-up tutorial that shows how to utilize them via our new release of CDK (1.9).
 You can subscribe at the end of this tutorial to be notified of updates and new publications.